youyanggu/covid19_projections/path-to-herd-immunity.md

 * [Questions?
 Comments?
 Feedback?](#questions-comments-feedback)

 ## Summary
-- We believe COVID-19 herd immunity (>60% of population immune) will be reached in the US by summer 2021 (Jun-Aug 2021).
+- We believe COVID-19 herd immunity (>60% of population immune) will be reached in the US during summer 2021 (Jul-Sep 2021).
 - At the time herd immunity is reached, roughly half of the immunity will be achieved through natural infection, and the other half will be achieved through vaccination.
-- New COVID-19 infections may become minimal before herd immunity is reached.
+- New COVID-19 infections may become minimal even before herd immunity is reached.
 Our current best estimate of when daily new infections will drop below 5,000 per day is early summer 2021 (Jun-Aug 2021).
-This translates to fewer than 2,000 reported cases per day.
+Due to imported cases and localized clusters, infections may not drop to 0 until 2022, despite herd immunity being reached.
 - Summarizing the above findings, our best estimate of a complete "return to normal" in the US is mid to late summer 2021 (Jul-Sep 2021).
 - We estimate around one-third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 That is an additional 40 million infections since mid-December 2020.
 - This translates to a final US COVID-19 death toll of roughly 500,000 (+/-100k) reported deaths, or ~200,000 additional deaths since mid-December 2020.